Get MTD for Income Tax ready

 How do I know which efficiency improvements to tackle first?

-Start with changes that are low-cost and high-impact.
-Quick wins build momentum and free up resources for bigger projects.
-If you're unsure, ask your team which tasks frustrate them most.
+Start by asking your team which tasks frustrate them most, then prioritise changes that are low-cost and high-impact.
+Quick wins build momentum and free up resources for bigger projects down the line.

 What are the different types of efficiency in business?